vicboma1/GameBoyEmulatorEnvironment/README.md

 "_gbNotFound.png" is the pattern that represents the image not found.
-"*.gb" is the specific name that contains the game inside the rom "listGame.json" is a Array<Array<Any>> than contains the column and rows
+"*.gb" is the specific name that contains the game inside the rom "listGame.json" is a Array<Array<Any>> than contains the column and rows "_fontGrid.png " is the font that represent the game cover
 ```

 ###